May Morning in Oxford

 A road closure applies from The Plain to the top of the High Street from 02:00 to approximately 09:00 on Friday 1 May.
 Diversions and alternative cycling routes will be signposted.

-Road closure details from Oxford City Council.
+Road closure details from Oxford City Council (see Sources below).

 Where to eat afterwards